Skip to main content

 Rest stops, refuel points, and overnight suggestions along this route.

-city in Yavapai and Coconino counties in Arizona, United States
+town in Yavapai County, Arizona, United States

 Mid-route town